The History of the Parish House Inn

 I was born in Rockford, Illinois, but for twenty-two years lived in Georgia, Alabama and Louisiana, where I learned all about Southern hospitality.

 I always say “you have to be careful what you ask for” because you just might get it.
 After all these years, there have been many more changes, but this house and this life have been a blessing for me and my family.

-That’s my story, and twenty-three years later I’m still here.
+That’s my story, and twenty-five years later I’m still here.
 I’ve loved every minute of it.
 Seeing my past guests return as friends and meeting new ones keeps me going.